 The advisor helps a student formulate a topic for the Qualifying Paper.
 The student can expect research guidance; the student can also expect that drafts will be read and criticized.
-The advisor works with the student to ensure that the prescribed timetable (see Program Requirements, #6) is adhered to.
+The advisor works with the student to ensure that the prescribed timetable is adhered to.
 After passing the Qualifying Paper the student begins to formulate a Dissertation Proposal.
 The researching and drafting of this Proposal takes place under the supervision of the advisor.
-'Supervision' here entails advising on research, reading drafts, and providing feedback on them; however, the selection of topic is the responsibility of the student.
-The advisor helps to ensure that a student progresses in such a way as to complete the Proposal on time, and to maximize the chances that it will be found acceptable (see Program Requirements, #7).
+'Supervision' entails advising on research, reading drafts, and providing feedback on them; however, the selection of topic is the responsibility of the student.
+The advisor helps to ensure that a student progresses in such a way as to complete the Proposal on time, and to maximize the chances that it will be found acceptable.